cognitedata/cdp-spark-datasource/README.md

 To read from CDF resource types you need to provide two things: an API-key and the resource type.
 To read from a table you should also specify the database name and table name.

+#### Filter pushdown

+Filters on certain fields will be pushed down to the API.
+For example when reading events with a filter on IDs only the IDs that satisfy the filter will be read from CDF, as opposed to reading all events and then applying the filter.
+This happens automatically, but note that filters are only pushed down when Spark reads data from CDF and not when working on a DataFrame that is already in memory.

+The following fields have filter pushdown:

+##### Assets
+- name
+- source
+- depth

+##### Events
+- id
+- source
+- assetIds
+- type
+- subtype - *note that a filter on type must be supplied when filtering on subtype*
+- minStartTime
+- maxStartTime

+##### Files
+- name
+- source
+- assetId
+- dir
+- fileType

 ### Writing